 Hidden - Hides the attribute from view on the Profile Page

 Read Only - Shows the attribute on the Profile Page, but restricts users from editing the field

 Editable - Users can update the value on the Profile Page

 Hyperbot and Editable - Users can update the value on the Profile Page, and will receive Hyperbot notifications if the value is missing or out of format

 To apply or edit the format, select the 'Validation' tab at the top.

-The Formats feature displays a list of formats and allows for editing of default and custom formats.
+The "Render As" validation option displays a list of formats and allows for editing of default and custom formats.

-Each attribute can have a different type of format applied to it.
-Custom formats require a label, description, and can be configured to use one of the following render types:
+Each attribute can have a different type of validation format applied, and can be configured to use one of the following render types: